 To hear Edee and Chris discuss Going PRO Talent Fund Sessions click play on the PodCast shared below.

-One thing to note -- one of the sessions has already sold out (meaning it is full) so interested employers should register as soon as possible!
+One thing to note -- one (NOW Two) of the sessions has already sold out (meaning it is full) so interested employers should register as soon as possible!
 In Chris and Edee's discussion find out about:

 What is the Going PRO Talent Fund?